 BK: He did not.
-He rented it.
-He leased it from the original guys.
+He rented it from the original guys.
 And when the old man passed away his children went to my father and they said, “Listen.
 Would you like to buy it?”
 And my father goes, “Sure.”
 And that’s how we took over as a family.

 MDN: What year did he buy it?